chtmorris/Vanity-Wallets/README.md

 # Vanity-Wallets

-Create crypto public keys that start with characters of your choosing
+Generate crypto private keys that result in public keys that start with characters of your choosing